 Why Do I Need To Know This?

-People from marginalized groups are often subjected to frequent micro-aggressions.
-These statements, actions, and instances make them uncomfortable or unwilling to remain and participate in horse related activities.
-In order to increase diversity in equestrian sports we need to educate people to understand and recognize these things as being a problem.
+Marginalized groups are the subject of frequent micro-aggressions.
+These statements, actions, and instances make them uncomfortable or unwilling to remain and take part in horse-related activities.
+In order to increase diversity in equestrian sports, we need to educate people to understand and recognize these things as being a problem.